jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 #### Example

-Let's consider that our cluster has three nodes`N1 - N3`, and the pod to be scheduled has a bandwidth requirement of 100 Mbps (Bandwidth).
+Let's consider that our cluster has three nodes `N1 - N3`, and the pod to be scheduled has a bandwidth requirement of 100 Mbps (Bandwidth).
 All nodes have a link capacity of 1 Gbps.

 The mean (M) and standard deviation (V) are extracted from the load-watcher component.
 Otherwise, we assume that M and V are the requested amount and zero, respectively.
-The `node_risk` is calculated for all nodes.
+The `node_risk` is calculated for all candidate nodes.

 As a result, both `N1`, `N2` will be considered for scoring, while `N3` is filtered out due to its **high risk (0.787).**